-Environmental and Energy Law Society (EELS) is Pitt Law School's student organization focused on environmental and energy law.
+Energy and Environmental Law Society (EELS): Pitt Law School's student organization focused on environmental and energy law.
 The group organizes events involving the the professional and social interests of students who want to pursue environmental and energy law and those who have an interest in these areas of law.
 Events include panel speakers, networking events, and social events in and out of the law school.
 EELS also shares information to the students including environmental and energy law focused writing competitions, scholarships, and conferences.
 The organization aims to promote the complex and fascinating interrelations of environmental and energy law with all areas of legal practice.

 If/When/How: Lawyering for Reproductive Justice